 - Review your own evaluations

-- View your referee schedule
+- View your officiating schedule

 - Modify your personal information, e-mail, and telephone info

 - Contacting a scheduler by email or phone call is the best way to get started officiating.

 AHAI Assigner is responsible for scheduling the Metro High School league, the Chicago Catholic League, many Tier 2 travel organizations, various NWHL House League Clubs, and all AAA hockey.
 If you are new to officiating, please be patient as well as persistent.
 Most of our younger officials are also players with busy schedules.
 Coordinating playing schedules and refereeing schedules takes some time and effort.
 Your refereeing credentials last from the day you become certified until November 30th of the following year.